MounikaRadha/Project1/summer /news whatsapp/architecture.md

 - a backend controller which would take the payment details from frontend verify the signature and save the user details as completed
 -

+- on payment success and after adding email,need to show it in frontend done
+- remove unnecessary alerts done
+- code comments done for fronted
+- refactor done for frontend
+- cron job function to go through the db column and call send email function
+- code cleanup done for frontend